 - Reduced Taxes From People Who Would Have Moved Anyway.
-Right now, about 85,000 homeowners who are over 55 move to different houses each year without receiving a property tax break.
+Right now, around 80,000 homeowners who are over 55 move to different houses each year without receiving a property tax break.
 Most of these movers end up paying higher property taxes.
-Under the measure, their property taxes would be much lower.
-This would reduce property tax revenue. - Potentially Higher Taxes From Higher Home Prices and More Home Building.
+Under the measure, these movers could apply for a lower property tax bill.
+This would reduce property tax revenue.
+The size of the revenue reduction would depend on what share of eligible movers apply to use the special rules. - Potentially Higher Taxes From Higher Home Prices and More Home Building.
 The measure would cause more people to sell their homes and buy different homes because it gives them a tax break to do so.
 The number of movers could increase by a few tens of thousands.
 More people being interested in buying and selling homes would have some effect on home prices and home building.
 Increases in home prices and home building would lead to more property tax revenue.

 The revenue losses from people who would have moved anyway would be bigger than the gains from higher home prices and home building.
 This means this part of the measure would reduce property taxes for local governments.
-In the first few years, schools and other local governments each probably would lose over \$100 million per year.
-Over time, these losses would grow, resulting in schools and other local governments each losing about \$1 billion per year (in today's dollars).
+In the first few years, schools and other local governments each probably would lose tens of millions of dollars per year.
+Over time, these losses would grow, resulting in schools and other local governments each losing hundreds of million dollars per year (in today's dollars).